BKWLD/codebasehq/README.md

 # CodebaseHQ

-This is a [Laravel Package](http://laravel.com/) that makes it easy to integrate with select [Codebase](http://www.codebasehq.com/) features.
-Currently, this means pushing exceptions to [Codebase's Exception](http://blog.atechmedia.com/2012/08/exception-tracking-in-codebase/) tracker but I'd like to add more features if people have suggestions.
+This is a [Laravel Package](http://laravel.com/) that makes it easy to integrate with select [Codebase](http://www.codebasehq.com/) features:

+* Pushing of exceptions, including full stack trace and all enviornment variables.
+* A command that can be used in a deploy script to log a deployment.
+* A command that can be used to comment on all tickets that were refrenced in deployed git commit logs.

 ## Installation